CARDINALS 8, METS 7 (15)

 “I’ll give the kid this,” said Templeton, the first to greet Benefiel in the winning locker room after the game.
 “When he makes a mistake, he doesn’t get mad, he gets even.
 I can’t wait to see how he plays when he graduates high school.”

 • The game was played at night at site AZ15 in Peoria, Arizona, on the living room table while I listened to Strength in Numbers by 38 Special.

-• This was the first SP78 game ever played at site AZ15, my new apartment in Peoria, Arizona, and the first game played since December 31, 2014.
-AZ15 is located in the same apartment complex as AZ8, where a record-setting 218 games had been played between 2003 and 2014.
+• This was the first game ever played at site AZ15, located in the same apartment complex as site AZ8, where a record-setting 218 games had been played between 2003 and 2014.

 • During the game I snacked on Cheez-Its, from their customary green bowl.